SamuelDS1/Data-Science-Portfolio/README.md

 * Fraud found (yes; 1 and no; 0)

 ## Solution
-Take a look at the whole solution on the jupyter notebook in my [GitHub](https://github.com/SamuelDS1/Data-Science-Portfolio/blob/main/Projects/Project%3A%20Fraud%20Insurance/Fraud_Insurance_Claims.ipynb).
+Take a look at the whole solution on the [jupyter notebook](https://github.com/SamuelDS1/Data-Science-Portfolio/blob/main/Projects/Project%3A%20Fraud%20Insurance/Fraud_Insurance_Claims.ipynb).

 1. EDA
 2. Data Preprocessing